martijnkunstman/HexagonTiles/README.md

 # HegaonTiles

-Procedural continuous map creation by matching hexagon tiles with a pattern.
+Procedural continuous map generation by matching hexagon tiles with a pattern.
 There are 102 different types of hexagonal tiles with a unique pattern.
 Tiles are matched based on their corner colours.
 Every corner of a hexagonal tile got two neighbour corners of hexagon tiles.